This Girl Can: Overview

 The campaign was created as a response to Sport England's Active People Survey, which reported that in 2014 there were two million fewer women participating in sports than men, despite over 75% of women aged 14–40 saying that they would like to exercise more.
 Based on the responses to the Active People Survey, women's lower level participation was due to fear of judgement.

 A 90-second advertisement was constructed to show everyday women of different ages, body types and ability levels enjoying different sports.
 Airing on TV and online, the seven women who appeared in the ad were chosen after Sport England toured the UK visiting dance classes, football games and boxing clubs, speaking to as many women as possible to select exercise-related stories.
 These stories were displayed on the campaign's website in order to generate further conversation about women in recreational sports.

-The ad used Missy Eliott's "Get Ur Freak On" as a soundtrack.
+The ad used Missy Elliott's "Get Ur Freak On" as a soundtrack.
 It was the first time Elliot licensed her music for commercial use.